MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/arc-extension-management.md

 ## Install an extension via the Azure portal

-Once Azure Stack HCI servers are Azure Arc enabled, you can install extensions from the **Capabilities** tab as highlighted in the screenshot.
+Once Azure Stack HCI servers are Azure Arc-enabled, you can install extensions from the **Capabilities** tab as highlighted in the screenshot.
 Use the capabilities tab to install most extensions.

 :::image type="content" source="media/arc-extension-management/arc-extension-overview.png" alt-text="Screenshot of the Capabilities tab and options in the Azure portal." lightbox="media/arc-extension-management/arc-extension-overview.png":::